 What Snap got right

-Unlike many companies Silicon Valley graduates who may go public too quickly, Snap Inc. took the right steps to set themselves up for success.
+Unlike many Silicon Valley graduates who may go public too quickly, Snap Inc. took the right steps to set themselves up for success.
 Snap Inc. conducted a successful IPO roadshow.
 For starters, they picked an almost ideal time to go public.
 A few years too soon would have caused a lot of reason for doubt.
-The Discover feature was new and Stories was untested.
-Arguably most importantly, neither had generated any revenue.
+The Discover feature was new and Stories was untested and most importantly, neither had generated any revenue.
 Snapchat has been making money since it launched its advertising business in 2015.
 Twitter’s mistake was that it was barely making any money when it went public.
 On the other hand, a few years too late would’ve allowed for too many variables.
 Instagram’s Stories are still in their infancy.
 While Instagram poses a viable threat, their imitation is further proof of concept.
 Snap Inc. also did an excellent job telling a story for investors to buy into.